Home ยป Chicken ยป Korean Style Popcorn Chicken

 • 500g/ 18 ounces chicken thigh fillets (or breast fillets), rinsed under cold water, cut into bite sized pieces

-• 150g/ 5.3 ounces fresh Korean rice cake, cut in half (if you’re not using fresh rice cakes, separate and soak them in warm water for 10 mins before cutting.
-Pat dry with some kitchen paper.)
+• 150g/ 5.3 ounces fresh Korean rice cake, cut in half (If you’re not using fresh rice cakes, separate and soak them in warm water for 10 minutes before cutting.
+Pat them dry with paper towels to remove any moisture.)

 • 1 Tbsp rice wine